Digital Silk’s Construction Website Design Best Practices, Header-To-Footer

 Beneath the logos, the visitor has two options: Services or Markets.
 The CTAs in this section particularly caught our attention.

-Visitors can use the drop-down CTAs to define their area of interest even further, and move to the exact page they want to find.
+Visitors can use the drop-down buttons to narrow down their service options or location and get straight to the page they want.

 4. Naylor Love